The vote of thanks…why can’t you just get it right?

 Start by saying on whose behalf you are speaking

-Please!
-This requires you to ignore the wonderful advice I gave about how to practice your speech in this post.
+Ignore the wonderful advice I gave about how to practice your speech in this post.
 While I am providing you with a template for a great vote of thanks, most of the details will be filled in by you at the event.

 They recognize that the vote of thanks signals the end of the event.
 And if the caterers are well-known for mouth-watering food, that’s where their minds will be.
-Not on another 7-minute speech.
+Not on another 7 – 10 minute speech.

 At the last-minute, the person originally delivering the feature address could not attend.
 Since no one told the person moving the vote of thanks and since she was working primarily behind the scenes…you can guess what happened.

 Thank all the speakers/performers individually.
-A word of caution: this does not include the choir.
+A word of caution: this does NOT include the choir.

 This is often hotly debated and for good reason.

-Try to mention one or two points you found particularly interesting.
-This is also the epitome of proper etiquette since it signals to the speaker you were listening.
+Try to mention one or two points you found particularly interesting, especially if you’re giving a vote of thanks for a guest lecturer…This is also the epitome of proper etiquette since it signals to the speaker you were listening.

-It is not the time – to take the speaker to task for something he might have said that you did not agree with.
+It is NOT the time – to take the speaker to task for something he might have said that you did not agree with.
 Please!

-It is not the opportunity – to put forward your own view on the subject that the speaker discussed.
+It is NOT the opportunity – to put forward your own view on the subject that the speaker discussed.
 This is just plain rude.